oras-project/oras/docs/proposals/diagnose-experience.md

 ## Problem Statement

-Specifically, there are exiting GitHub issues raised in the ORAS community.
+Specifically, there are existing GitHub issues raised in the ORAS community.

 - The user is confused about when to use `--verbose` and `--debug`.
 See the relevant issue [#1382](https://github.com/oras-project/oras/issues/1382).
 - Poor readability of debug logs.
 No separator lines between request and response information.
 Users need to add separator lines manually for readability.
 See the relevant issue [#1382](https://github.com/oras-project/oras/issues/1382).
 - Critical information is missing in debug logs.
 For example, the [error code](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#error-codes) and metadata of the processed resource object (e.g. image manifest) are not displayed.
 - The detailed operation information is missing in verbose output.
-For example, how many resource objects are processed where.
-Less or none verbose output of ORAS commands in some use cases.
+For example, how many and where are objects processed.
+Less or no verbose output of ORAS commands in some use cases.
 - Timestamp of each request and response is missing in debug logs, which is hard to trace historical operation and trace the sequence of events accurately.

 ## Concepts